 Mana Pools National Park

 Fed by the Zambezi River, these pools are extremely popular for game watching because of all the animals that come to re-hydrate.
-Some of the favorite animals in the area are crocodiles, hippos, and elephants.
+Some of the favorite animals to spot in the Mana Pools National Park are crocodiles, hippos, and elephants.

 Matusadora National Park